rightjs/rightjs-docs/docs/en/docs/fx/fx.md

 # Fx Basics

-By default RightJS comes with some basic visual effects package and Fx is the basic unit of the package.
-You won't need to instance this class manually, but it defines the common visual effects interface.
+By default RightJS comes with the basic visual effects package.
+It has one base (abstract) class Fx which defines the common visual effects interface and is used as the basis for all the other Fx classes.

 ## Events

-Fx objects handle the next events
+Fx objects handle the following events:

 * start
 * finish
 * cancel

-Following the general events handling convention over the framework it means you can use all the common `on`, `stopObserving`, etc. methods along with the `onStart`, `onFinish`, `onCancel` shortcuts.
+In line with the general events handling convention this means that you can use all the common `on`, `stopObserving` etc methods as well as `onStart`, `onFinish`, `onCancel` shortcuts.

 ## Options

-There are common list of options which all the visual effects share
+All visual effects support the following options:

 Name       | Default  | Description                                           |
 -----------|----------|-------------------------------------------------------|